Back to California

 AB-1740 • 2026

-Coastal resources: coastal development permits: Santa Monica.
+Coastal resources: local coastal program: coastal development permits: City of Santa Monica.

-Coastal resources: coastal development permits: Santa Monica.
+Coastal resources: local coastal program: coastal development permits: City of Santa Monica.

 Passed Legislature